 - Participation in a validation study of the Vitrigel test method, an in vitro method to identify eye irritants, coordinated by the Japanese Center for Evaluation of Alternative Methods (adopted in 2019 as OECD Test Guideline 494).

-- NICEATM-led development of computational models to predict eye irritation potential from chemical structure.
+- NICEATM-led development of computational models to predict eye irritation potential from chemical structure (Sedykh et al. 2022).
 These models may be used in screening chemicals and/or inclusion in a tiered-testing strategy for eye irritation potential.
-A paper describing the models will be submitted for publication in 2021.

 NICEATM acquired and curated high-quality reference data for skin and eye irritation data, including data on pesticide formulations from EPA registration submissions.
 These data will be used both to evaluate the inherent variability of in vivo data and for ongoing and future evaluations of non-animal approaches.
-A poster describing a NICEATM analysis of variability in in vivo rabbit skin irritation data (Rooney et al.) was presented at the 2020 ASCCT annual meeting.
-A paper describing the analysis will be submitted for publication in 2020.
-Data are publicly available via the NICEATM Integrated Chemical Environment (ICE).
+A NICEATM analysis of variability in in vivo rabbit skin irritation data was described in Rooney et al. (2021), which noted that such variability should be considered when evaluating nonanimal alternative methods as potential replacements.
+Data from this analysis are publicly available via the NICEATM Integrated Chemical Environment (ICE).
 NICEATM continues to accept data from stakeholder groups and literature sources.

 Developing IATA and Defined Approaches

 NICEATM and ICCVAM agencies are considering a number of different approaches to reduce animal use for required testing.
 These include using integrated approaches to testing and assessment (IATA) and defined approaches to enable prediction of skin and eye irritation hazard through high-throughput screening assays and in silico models.